ESCI (Exploratory Software for Confidence Intervals)

 ESCI has gone through a number of different implementations and releases.

-- Current version ESCI (2020) – The current version is being developed to accompany the 2nd edition if Introduction to the New Statistics.
+- Current version ESCI (2020 to present) – The current version was developed to accompany the 2nd edition if Introduction to the New Statistics.
 We’ve now split ESCI into two parts:

-- ESCI in Excel for Introduction to the New Statistics (2016) – this version was released to accompany the new textbook and to help students learn the estimation approach to statistics.
+- ESCI in Excel for Introduction to the New Statistics (2016-2020) – this version was released to accompany the first edition of Introduction to the New Statistics.
 You can download this updated version for free from the book publisher’s website here.
 Or you can use these direct downloads: